kmjayadeep/cka-learning/README.md

 ## Practice tests

-The practice questions i have tried and it's answers are organized in this repo as `tests-*.md`
+The practice questions I have tried and it's answers are organized in this repo as `tests-*.md`

 ## Learning Plan